AchilleasDrakou/corrective_rag/README.md

 7. **Web Search**: When needed, the system performs a web search to gather additional, up-to-date information to supplement or correct the answer.

-### Key Features

-- Document retrieval and relevance grading
-- Web search integration for enhanced information gathering
-- Hallucination detection and correction mechanism
-- Iterative answer improvement process

-This Corrective RAG Agent aims to provide accurate, relevant, and hallucination-free answers by combining the strengths of retrieval-based systems with generative AI and web search capabilities.

 ## Setup and Usage